 How to Get Local User Accounts from Domain Computers

 Depending upon the requirement, some accounts may be useful while others may not.
 And you can then finalize a policy for useless accounts.
-So, in this tutorial, we are going to show you how you can fetch a list of all local user accounts from domain computers using PowerShell script.
+So, in this tutorial, we are going to show you how you can fetch a list of all local user accounts from domain computers using the PowerShell script.

 WARNING: Working with the PowerShell scripts requires extra care.
 We suggest you take supervision from your Senior IT Administrator if you are not sure about the working of the PowerShell scripts.